 "You just cannot conduct for years without somehow absorbing the craft of orchestration", says Joakim.
 "Orchestration is a joy, like coloring a painting; you have so many possibilities and your only boundaries are your imagination.
 I never get tired of studying the old masters.
 We have so much to learn from them, in every genre, style and period.
 From Rameau, Mozart or Berlioz to Strauss, Mahler, Debussy, Lutoslawski or John Williams - all great composers have their own colour and it is an obsession of mine to be able to understand and grasp that colour and use it when the occasion calls for it.
 And try to invent new ones, of course."

 In recent years Joakim Unander has turned his focus to composition, around his busy schedule as a freelance conductor.
 The aim is film music.
 "It is just something I always wanted to do and I believe I have a skill for.
 I have written music since childhood, and all those years in the opera pit has given me a lot of understanding for drama in music.
 Movie scoring is of course something completely different, and I spend many hours a day practicing how to do it" , says Joakim.
-His ambitions has so far generated a 3rd prize in the Vienna Instruments Competition in 2014 and a nomination to the final of last year's International Film Music Competition in Zürich.
+His ambitions has so far generated a 3rd prize in the Vienna Instruments Competition in 2014 and a nomination to the final of the 2016 International Film Music Competition in Zürich.
 In 2016, Joakim also wrote the music for a highly acclaimed new production of Astrid Lindgren's Mio, min Mio at Stockholms Stadsteater.
 In 2017, Joakim is again nominated in the Zürich International Film Music Competition.
 The final takes place on 6th October this year.